jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 This tool is used to merge to segments of data covering overlapping q ranges.
 This is common situation for 9ID USAXS/SAXS/WAXS instrument, which collects data with three different geometries sequentially.
 Each data set for the same sample is reduced individually and then user has three individual segments of data, which can be combined together to create one new data set covering all of the q range.

 This tool can help to merge two data sets at time.
 It is designed to efficiently scale, subtract background, and optionally q-shift the data together as easily and as efficiently as possible.
 It can do it manually by selecting each data set individually or sequentially, by selecting sets of data sets and processing all at once.
+It can also fit Data 1 set of data with function dependence (power law, power law with background or Porod with background) and use the fit results to create smooth version fo the data.
+This sinigficantly improves fit between the two segments when Data 1 high-q area is very noisy.

 Please note, that the function of this tool is pretty limited.
 More functionality is available in the Data manipulation I and Data manipulation II.
 I do not plan to add other “missions” to this tool, use the other tools for anything, which is more advanced.